playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 }
 ---

 Components are awesome.
-They allow you to make your code logic more modular and associate that logic to a related collection of DOM nodes; but sometimes you need code logic you can share between components that have no associated DOM nodes.
+They allow you to make your code logic more modular and associate that logic to a related collection of DOM nodes.
+More importantly than that, **components are _composable_**; You can take two components and use them together to build a third that utilizes them both.

+Sometimes, while building components, you may find yourself needing to share logic between multiple components.

+> We're not talking about sharing state or logic _between_ instances of the same component:
+>
+> **IE**: Two instances of the same component sharing the same data.
+>
+> Instead, **we're talking about a way to share logic for each _instance_ of a component**.
+>
+> **IE**: Two instances of the same component having their own data.

 For example, let's say that you have some component code that detects the current window size.
 While this might seem like a simple problem at first, it requires you to: